Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Theory

-\begin{remrk} The Lagrangian interpretation of $\tilde{\hat{\mathbf{\Omega}}}_{l}$ makes it possible to extend the duality and polite water-filling to Han-Kobayashi transmission scheme.
+\begin{rem} The Lagrangian interpretation of $\tilde{\hat{\mathbf{\Omega}}}_{l}$ makes it possible to extend the duality and polite water-filling to Han-Kobayashi transmission scheme.
 Cancelling the interference requires the interference power to be greater than a threshold rather than less than it.
 Therefore, some Lagrange multipliers are negative in $\mathbf{A}_{l}\left(\mathbf{\lambda}\right)$.
-If we still interpret the Lagrange multiplier as reverse link power, we must introduce the concept of negative power.
-With the new concept of negative power and the modified coupling matrix, one may establish the duality and polite water-filling for Han-Kobayashi scheme.
+If we still interpret the Lagrange multiplier as reverse link power, we must introduce the concept of negative power for the duality and polite water-filling for Han-Kobayashi scheme.
 The matrix $\tilde{\hat{\mathbf{\Omega}}}_{l}$ likely remains positive definite.
-Otherwise, the solution to problem (\ref{eq:PRTP1}) has infinite power, which suggests there is no feasible power allocation to satisfy all the constraints. \end{remrk}
+Otherwise, the solution to problem (\ref{eq:PRTP1}) has infinite power, which suggests there is no feasible power allocation to satisfy all the constraints. \end{rem}